TuragaLab/DECODE/docs/source/tutorial.rst

 Training and Fit
 ^^^^^^^^^^^^^^^^

-If you are working locally, please load the notebooks and start up JupyterLab by executing the following in the Terminal/Anaconda Prompt.
-If you want to test DECODE without installation, you can run the Google Colab Notebooks linked below.
+The training and fit are performed in Jupyter notebooks.
+Please load the notebooks and start up JupyterLab by executing the following in the Terminal/Anaconda Prompt.

 .. code:: bash